 The ISEC2014 delegates!
 Almost 350 attendees, approx 220 talks and 55 posters from more than 30 different countries.
 Thanks to you all for an awesome conference!
 See you in 2016 in Canada :)

-The International Statistical Ecology Conference 2014, will be held in Montpellier (France) the 1-4 July 2014.
-Pre-conference workshops will take place 28 June - 30 June.
+The International Statistical Ecology Conference 2014, was held in Montpellier (France) the 1-4 July 2014.
+Pre-conference workshops took place 28 June - 30 June.

-Introduction to hierarchical Bayesian modelling using WinBUGS (E. Parent and E. Rivot) Multivariate statistics (S. Dray) Capture-recapture methods and models in eco-epidemiology (V. Grosbois) ADMB (H. Skaug, M. Maunder and A. Nielsen) INLA (J. Illian and H. Rue) Spatially-explicit capture-recapture models (M. Efford and D. Borchers)
+Introduction to hierarchical Bayesian modelling using WinBUGS (E. Parent and E. Rivot) Multivariate statistics (S. Dray) ADMB (H. Skaug, M. Brooks and A. Nielsen) INLA (J. Illian and H. Rue) Spatially-explicit capture-recapture models (M. Efford and D. Borchers)